for-giobbe/phy/Building a Tree in a ML Framework.md

 In this lesson we:

 * carried out a ML phylogenetic inference on both single loci and concatenation.
-* explored metrics of nodal support which are often associated to ML analyses (parametri and non-parametri BP,ALRT).
+* explored metrics of nodal support which are often associated to ML analyses (parametric and non-parametric BP,ALRT).
 * got confident with the ```.nwk``` format for writing phylogenetic trees.

 ---